Retired teacher Hamm stays busy, involved

 Hamm said he really appreciates the natural setting in Bella Vista, and he's gotten involved with multiple groups that work with it, volunteering as a trailboss, monitor and board member for the Bella Vista Bluebird Society and chairing the Tanyard Creek Nature Trail volunteers.

-Those volunteers do nearly everything that doesn't involve heavy equipment, which is handled by POA staff, he explained.
+Those volunteers do nearly everything that doesn't involve heavy equipment, which is handled by Property Owners Association staff, he explained.

 "We keep that trail clean and maintained as well as we can," he said.